06 Jan 2017 Bill 89 Pushes Gender Ideology in Child Services

 QP Briefing reports: “[Ontario’s Minister of Child and Family Services] Coteau said … that it could be abuse for an LGBT teen to be told their identity is wrong and they should change.

 ‘I would consider that a form of abuse, when a child identifies one way and a caregiver is saying no, you need to do this differently,’ he said.

 ‘If it’s abuse, and if it’s within the definition, a child can be removed from that environment and placed into protection where the abuse stops,’ he said.”

-Bill 89 also signals a shift towards greater readiness for children’s aid societies to intervene in family affairs.
+Bill 89 also signals a potential shift towards greater readiness for children’s aid societies to intervene in family affairs.
 The current law has as a guiding principle that service providers should take “the least disruptive course of action that is available”.
 Section 1(2)2 of Bill 89 keeps this language, but adds, “including the provision of prevention services, early intervention services and community support services”.
 The implication is that intervention should not be presumed to be more disruptive than non-intervention.

 The bill also raises questions about parental authority.